ChrissyBeans/ChrissyBeans/README.md

 I'm most often offtab or not paying attention, so whisp to int/get my attention most of the time.
 My status is always set to away!
 You gotta try interacting to see if I'm there.

+Please stop eating my grapes for god's sake there is a fruit basket like right there near where I sit. /lh And I'm sorry if I come off like a bitch, it's just irritating to look away for like a few minutes and come back to find some guy ate all the grapes right off the vine.

 ~

 BYI, I'm often quiet!
 I'm also often very forgetful, and I can apologize a lot!
 Also, do not try to friend me without ever talking to me, I will not accept it.
 (Also please do not copy or inspo any of my avatars!
 Ask for inspo, but respect my answer if I say no!)